One Opening – Full-time- Beginning Fall 2024-25

 About the Waldorf School of Louisville:

 The Waldorf School of Louisville (WSL) is a privately funded, independent school in Jefferson County, Kentucky, serving children from Pre-Kindergarten through Grade 8.
-The School was established in 1992, and has been providing a unique curriculum that blends the arts with rigorous academics for almost thirty years.
+The School was established in 1992, and has been providing for more than thirty years a unique curriculum that blends the arts with rigorous academics.
 Waldorf education awakens a lifelong love of learning, inspires critical thinking, and fosters emotional intelligence in our students.
 We educate the whole child, guided by a deep understanding of human development.
 Waldorf is non-denominational and open to children of all cultural, racial, and religious backgrounds.
 The Waldorf School of Louisville strives to make Waldorf education available to all families, regardless of financial circumstances.

 About the Position: